joaocarvoli/joaocarvoli/README.md

-### Hi, I'm João Victor! 👋
+# Hi, I'm João Victor! 👋
-#### I am a computer engineering student, developer Full Stack scholarship holder and Data Science enthusiast.
+#### I am a Computer Engineering Student, FullStack Developer Fellow and Data Science enthusiast.
-My motivation is to help peoples with this knowledge and build something with this.
+*My motivation is to help peoples with this knowledge and build something with this!*

 ![Joao's github stats](https://github-readme-stats.vercel.app/api?username=joaocarvoli)